Cornish attractions close to Polmanter

 The unique clear light of St Ives has attracted artists for generations, as well as visitors wanting to discover and admire Cornwall’s art heritage.

 Tate St Ives, the iconic gallery overlooking Porthmeor Beach, is on most people’s Must Visit list.
-It has a permanent exhibition about St Ives and a programme of temporary displays.
-Tate St Ives is open on a timed ticket basis.
-Please see the Tate website for booking information; and we recommend booking well ahead of your trip.
+It has a permanent exhibition about St Ives and a programme of temporary displays (and the café is a must).

 If you’d like a painting or a print as a memento of your holiday, St Ives’ winding streets have a plethora of small private galleries covering all styles and media.

 Gorgeous Gardens in West Cornwall

 There are so many lovely gardens in Cornwall to choose from.
 The Gulf Stream is kind to us, giving us a generally warm climate all year; and we’re able to grow all sorts of exciting sub-tropical plants.
 St Ives itself has a lot of lovely little hidden gardens scattered around: enjoy a quiet pasty or ten minutes with a book in Trewyn Gardens.

 National Trust-managed Trengwainton Garden is on the other side on Penzance.
 Follow the winding paths, scamper in the orchards or on the large grassed area (but beware of the ha-ha…), admire the incredible views across Mounts Bay, or wander around the immaculate walled kitchen gardens.

 Way out west in Porthcurno, the gardens of the famous Minack Theatre are open for visitors this summer.
 The legendary open-air theatre is worth the drive from St Ives, for its remarkable architecture, sub-tropical planting and breath-taking views out across the sea.
-Advance bookings are advisable.
+If you want to see a show there, you’ll need to book in advance.

 On the Tin Trail in West Cornwall